 ls / :map

-Show the project file tree
+Show the project AST blueprint and file tree

 cd <path>